robinrodricks/FluentFTP/README.md

 ## Release Notes

+#### 19.0.1
+- Fix: Stream.Position should not be set in UploadFileInternal unless supported

 #### 19.0.0
 - New Task-based async methods for .NET Standard and .NET Fx 4.5 (thanks @taoyouh)
 - New async methods for UploadFile, DownloadFile, UploadFiles & DownloadFiles (thanks @artiomchi)